prokopchukdim/multi-cloud-ci-practice/README.md

 # multi-cloud-ci-practice
-A practice repository for setting up a simple Continuous Integration pipeline with AWS and Azure.
-Code used is borrowed from Duke's Cloud Computing Foundations course.
+A practice repository for setting up a simple Continuous Integration pipeline with Github Actions that works in both AWS and Azure.
+Code used is based on Duke's Cloud Computing Foundations course.